derat/rendmail/README.md

 *   [Demime] looks like it was another Perl script for convert messages into plain text for mailing lists.
 It's unsupported, as far as I can tell (its webpage no longer exists).
+*   [alterMIME] is a C program "used to alter your mime-encoded mailpacks as typically received by Inflex, Xamime and AMaViS".
+I have to admit that I still don't know what a mailpack is after multiple web searches.
+It looks like the last release was in 2008.

 [MIMEDefang]: https://mimedefang.org/
 [milter]: https://en.wikipedia.org/wiki/Milter